GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 ### Being notified of geometry changes

-Querying the window controls overlay area with `getBoundingClientRect()` can suffice for one-off things like setting the correct background image based on where the window controls are, but in other cases, more fine-grained control is necessary.
+Querying the window controls overlay area with `getTitlebarAreaRect()` can suffice for one-off things like setting the correct background image based on where the window controls are, but in other cases, more fine-grained control is necessary.
 For example, a possible use case could be to adapt the window controls overlay based on the available space and to add a joke right in the window